 If a project's net present value (NPV) is zero, then its internal rate of return (IRR) will be:

-Which one of the following bonds is trading at par?
+Which of the following statements about short-selling is NOT true?

 Which of the following statements is NOT correct?